goldsky-io/docs-v1/src/pages/mirror/creating-a-pipeline.md

 description: Step by step instructions on how to create a Goldsky Mirror pipeline.
 ---

-## Guided experience vs JSON configuration
+## Guided experience vs YAML definition

 You have two options to create a Goldsky Mirror pipeline: